 I hope the absurdity of this argument as well as its unsoundness is clear.

-Paul Copan, Is God a Moral Monster?
-Making Sense of the Old Testament God, 159.
-Grand Rapids, MI: 2011.
+- Paul Copan, Is God a Moral Monster?
+Making Sense of the Morality of the Old Testament God (Grand Rapids: Baker Books, 2011), 159.

 - Trent Horn, Persuasive Pro-Life: How to Talk about Pur Culture’s Toughest Issue (El Cajun, CA: Catholic Answers Press, 2014), 61.

 - Copan, Is God a Moral Monster, 170-171.

 - Copan, Is God a Moral Monster, 171-172.

 - Copan, Is God a Moral Monster, 175-176.

 - Bruce Riley Ashford, “When War Is Just,” in Joshua D. Chatraw and Karen Swallow Priors, Cultural Engagement: A Crash Course in Contemporary Issues, 317-318.
 Grand Rapids, MI: Zondervan Academic, 2019.